SensorLogicInc/snodar-releases/user_guides/README.md

 3. When prompted, enter the default passkey `123456` and tap the pair button.
 	- For more information on changing an already connected sensor’s passkey see Security -> Change Passkey.

-4. Devices that have already been added will be listed on the home screen and can be connected to using the **Connect** button to the right of the device's name.
+4. Devices that have already been added will be listed on the home screen and can be connected to by tapping the **Bluetooth** button to the right of the device's name.

 ![](images/connect_button.png)